liquidctl/liquidctl/docs/asus-aura-led-guide.md

 There are three known variants of the Aura LED USB-based controller:

-- Device `0x19AF`: found in Asus ProArt Z690-Creator WiFi
+- Device `0x19AF`: found in ASUS ProArt Z690-Creator WiFi
 - Device `0x1939` [^1]
-- Device `0x18F3`[^1]: found in Asus ROG Maximus Z690 Formula
+- Device `0x18F3`[^1]: found in ASUS ROG Maximus Z690 Formula

 [^1]: Support for devices `0x1939` and `0x18F3` may not be sufficiently developed so users are asked to experiment and provide feedback.
 [Wireshark USB traffic capture](./developer/capturing-usb-traffic.md), in particular, will be very helpful.

 ## Initialization

-Asus Aura LED controller does not need to be initialized before use.
+ASUS Aura LED controller does not need to be initialized before use.
 Initialization is optional.

 ```
 # liquidctl -m Aura initialize